shinobi5/skeletor/README.md

 The concatenating happens in order from broad to specific styles based on the folder they're in (in the following order): `settings, global, elements, objects, components, utilities`.

-Rename, add and remove folders from `src/css/` as necessary and update`css:concat` script in [package.json](https://github.com/shinobi5/skeletor/blob/master/package.json) to customise concatenation order.
+Rename, add and remove folders from `src/css/` as necessary and update the `css:concat` script in [package.json](https://github.com/shinobi5/skeletor/blob/master/package.json) to customise concatenation order.

 ## Routing